ASML Holding NV Earnings - Q1 2026 Analysis & Highlights

 Total net sales of €8.8 billion in Q1 2026, within guidance.

-Net system sales of €6.3 billion, comprising over €4.1 billion from EUV system sales including two High NA systems and over €2.1 billion from non-EUV system sales.
+Net system sales of €6.3 billion, comprising €4.1 billion from EUV systems (including two High NA systems) and €2.1 billion from non-EUV systems.

 Installed base management sales of €2.5 billion, slightly above guidance.

-Gross margin of 53% for Q1, at the high end of guidance, primarily due to high-margin components in installed base business.
+Gross margin of 53% at the high end of guidance, primarily driven by high-margin components in installed base business.

 Net income of €2.8 billion, representing 31.4% of total net sales, with earnings per share of €7.15.